rsa17826/vex-plus-plus/readme.md

 #### hitbox theme

 - **attachDetectorHitboxColor**: the color of the hitbox of the attach detecors
+- **showAttachDetectorHitboxes**: if true the attach detector hitboxes will be visible when hitboxes are shown
 - **solidHitboxColor**: the color of the hitbox of the solids
+- **showDeathHitboxes**: if true the deadly area hitboxes will be visible when hitboxes are shown
 - **areaHitboxColor**: the color of the hitbox of the areas
+- **showAreaHitboxes**: if true the non deadly area hitboxes will be visible when hitboxes are shown
 - **deathHitboxColor**: the color of the hitbox of the deadly areas
+- **showSolidHitboxes**: if true the solid hitboxes will be visible when hitboxes are shown

 ### info